Slim Charles: Season four

 With the Barksdale organization in ruins, Slim begins working for Proposition Joe, supplying the surviving ex-Barksdale drug dealers with narcotics.
 With this product as a firm foundation, Bodie Broadus builds a successful operation, until Marlo effortlessly threatens the helpless Bodie to work for him or be killed.
-Bodie came to Slim Charles, who advised him not to stand up to Stanfield.
-Charles raised the problem at the next meeting of the Co-Op but they decided to negotiate with Stanfield and focus on problems with an incursion of New York dealers on the East side.
+Bodie came to Slim Charles, who advises him not to stand up to Stanfield.
+Charles raises the problem at the next meeting of the Co-Op but it is decided to negotiate with Stanfield and focus on problems with an incursion of New York dealers on the East side.

-Charles was doubtful that Stanfield would talk to them based on the Barksdales' experience.
-During the meeting Charles explained to the Co-Op how Stanfield has been hiding corpses in vacant row houses.
-When Joe's first meeting failed to convince Marlo he has Charles approach Partlow to arrange a second sit down, which Charles also attended.
+Charles is doubtful that Stanfield will talk to the Co-Op.
+He also tells the Co-Op how Stanfield has been hiding corpses in vacant row houses.
+Despite Slim Charles' misgivings, he attends the first negotiation meeting with Marlo, and later approaches Marlo's enforcer Chris Partlow to arrange a second sit down.
 Though he never says it directly, it is implied that Charles doesn't approve of Marlo's murderous enforcement.
-This is shown when Marlo has Little Kevin killed for being taken in and interrogated by the police.
+This is shown when Marlo has Little Kevin killed for not following directions to the letter.
 He is concerned enough by the crime to tell Bodie that his friend has been executed.
 Bodie's subsequent crusade against Marlo quickly gets him killed, leaving Slim as one of the last Barksdale survivors.

 In between his responsibilities as the East side's head enforcer, Charles still independently visits Bodie and Poot Carr as a confidant.
 As a gift to Marlo when an alliance is agreed upon, Joe orders Charles to betray Old Face Andre and hand him over to Marlo for execution.
 At the end of the season, he prophetically warns Prop Joe about letting Marlo meet up with their contacts (The Greek and others), fearing that Marlo will 'go round the co-op'.